-Some delve into her TV and movie appearances.
-As an actress, she was sometimes billed as Eva von Fielitz, her birth name.
+It also delves into her TV and movie appearances.
+In those, she was sometimes billed as Eva von Fielitz, her birth name.

-Eva appeared in a number of popular TV shows, such as THE STEVE ALLEN SHOW, THE GARRY MOORE SHOW, THE THIN MAN, PETER GUNN, THE TEXAN, HOGAN’S HEROES and CAGNEY & LACEY.
+Eva appeared in a number of popular TV shows back in the day, such as THE STEVE ALLEN SHOW, THE GARRY MOORE SHOW, THE THIN MAN, PETER GUNN, THE TEXAN, HOGAN’S HEROES and CAGNEY & LACEY.
 She had roles in two movies that have cult followings: THE HYPNOTIC EYE (1960) and THAT LADY FROM PEKING (1975).

 She also appeared in many plays, print ads and TV commercials.